felixnoga/angular-netfelix/README.md

 ## Description

-Very light app to self practice Angular 11 (modules, components, services, http requests).
+App to self practice Angular 11 (modules, components, services, http requests).
+Used to query odbmapi API and search films.

 ## Author